 Thursday, 18th January 2018

-The very next day should have unfolded like any other ordinary school day, though Jean had barely slept last night, perhaps four hours at most before it was time to get ready.
-She even skipped her shower, desperate to steal a few extra minutes of rest before officially heading out.
+The very next day should have unfolded like any other ordinary school day, but Jean had barely slept.
+She’d managed four hours at most before the alarm blared, dragging her into the grey morning.
+She’d even skipped her shower, splashing cold water on her face in a desperate bid to steal a few extra minutes of rest before officially heading out the door.

-As the relentless cycle of lessons and activities wore on, by midday Jean could scarcely keep her eyes open.
+As the relentless cycle of lessons and drills wore on, by midday, Jean could scarcely keep her eyes open.

 Her single evening's dalliance was catching up with her.
 Limbs heavy, mind fogged, and every part of her aching for rest.

-So when the lunch bell rang, marking a brief respite from the day's demands, she didn’t even hesitate.
-She all but collapsed onto the nearest sofa in the student lounge.
+So when the lunch bell finally rang, marking a brief respite from the day's demands, she didn’t hesitate.
+She all but collapsed onto the nearest sofa in the Sixth Form Student Lounge.
 Just ten minutes.
 Fifteen, maybe.
-Anything to silence the growing throb behind her eyes before football practice began.
+Anything to silence the growing throb behind her eyes before football training began.

 Oscar had watched her from a distance at first, amused by the way she melted into the cushions like someone who hadn’t seen a bed in days.
-He wandered over, textbook tucked under one arm, his school bag slung over the other.
-Jean didn't even hear Oscar approaching near by, her profound exhaustion muffling most of the noise from the ever bustling student lounge.
+He wandered over, textbook tucked under one arm, his bag slung over the other.
+Jean didn't even hear him approach, her profound exhaustion muffling most of the noise from the ever bustling student lounge.

 “Oi!
 Wakey wakey!
 We've got graft to do!” he called, giving the sole of her trainer a gentle nudge with the side of his foot.